← Back to .knowledge

 Where GitHub, .knowledge, and Inspector fit

-GitHub keeps the code, issues, PRs, and review history. .knowledge keeps a repo-local operating layer that agents can read before planning.
+GitHub keeps the code, issues, PRs, and review history. .knowledge keeps repository-owned context that agents can read before planning.

-The local Inspector makes the open core visible as a static dashboard.
-Pro2Pilot Inspector Pro is the paid workflow layer for teams that want visual repair queues, policies, and PR impact review across real work.
+The local Inspector shows the free core in a static dashboard.
+Pro2Pilot Inspector Pro adds interactive team review for follow-up work, policies, and PR impact.

 .knowledge/agent-integrations/